ridinCLIgun

 Educators and trainers

-Teaching the command line means watching students type dangerous things. ridinCLIgun turns the terminal into a safer learning environment — with warnings that explain, not just block.
+Teaching the command line means watching students type dangerous things.... and collecting typos. ridinCLIgun turns the terminal into a safer learning environment — with support and warnings that explain, not just block.

 "Please don't run that in the shared environment."